-The locker\ $\Rightarrow$ fig. 96 (A) is opened by pulling on the cover.
+The drawer \Rightarrow fig. 102 (A) is opened by pushing the button and putting the cover back.

 There are two open positions of 15 and 60 degrees depending on the pressure applied to the cover.
 In the 60 degree position, the cover will collapse if too much pressure is applied.